thejsway/thejsway/manuscript/chapter18.md

 > Calling `Number()` in the function code is mandatory: it converts the counter string into a number, which endows it with subtraction functionality.

 The call to `setInterval()` triggers a repeated action.
 This function lets you call a function at regular intervals.
 Its parameters are the function to call and the time in milliseconds between each call.
-The returned value is an ID for the repeated action, which can bu used to further modify it.
+The returned value is an ID for the repeated action, which can be used to further modify it.

 ```js
 // Set up a repeated action